HubSpot/Singularity/Docs/SingularityUIForDevelopers.md

 ## Cross-domain restrictions

 Your browser will not allow cross-domain requests if you're using a remote server.
-You have 2 options to get around this:
+You have a few options to get around this:

 ### Cheat using hosts